Adil-Iqbal/CougarCS-LogBot/README.md

 ### Host

-For the time being, you can set the `HOST` in your `.env` to your local host.
+Set the `HOST` in your `.env` to your local host.
 No slashes at the end!
 Here's an example:

 ```
 HOST='http://12.0.0.1:5000'